-BP104T.
-PHARMACEUTICAL INORGANIC CHEMISTRY (Theory)
+BP104T - PHARMACEUTICAL INORGANIC CHEMISTRY - THEORY

-Scope: This subject deals with the monographs of inorganic drugs and pharmaceuticals.
+Course Description: This subject deals with the monographs of inorganic drugs and pharmaceuticals.

-Objectives: Upon completion of course student shall be able to
+Course Outcomes: On completion of this course, the successful students should be able to:

-- know the sources of impurities and methods to determine the impurities in inorganic drugs and pharmaceuticals - understand the medicinal and pharmaceutical importance of inorganic compounds
+CO Statements CO-1 Know the sources of impurities and methods to determine the impurities in inorganic drugs and pharmaceuticals CO-2 Understand the medicinal and pharmaceutical importance of inorganic compounds CO-3 Identification of different anions, cations and different inorganic pharmaceuticals.
+CO-4 Understand the medicinal and pharmaceutical importance of inorganic compounds